dgweissman/website/content/home/teaching.md

 ## Courses:
 ### CSU Dominguez Hills
-- PSY 351: Psychology of the Adolescent Experience (Spring 2024)
+- PSY 351: Psychology of the Adolescent Experience (Spring, Fall 2024)

   Course Materials:
   <a href="https://lor.instructure.com/resources/1a9eeca4aef041a88d7b6534398880a6?shared">Online</a>,